LMMS/lmms/README.md

 What is LMMS?
 --------------

-LMMS is a free cross-platform alternative to commercial programs like FL Studio®, which allow you to produce music with your computer.
-This includes the creation of melodies and beats, the synthesis and mixing of sounds, and arranging of samples.
-You can have fun with your MIDI-keyboard and much more;
-all in a user-friendly and modern interface.
+LMMS is an open-source cross-platform digital audio workstation designed for music production.
+It includes an advanced Piano Roll, Beat Sequencer, Song Editor, and Mixer for composing, aranging, and mixing music.
+It comes with 15+ synthesizer plugins by default, along with VST(i) and SoundFont2 support.

 [Homepage](https://lmms.io)<br>
 [Downloads/Releases](https://github.com/LMMS/lmms/releases)<br>